mongodb-labs/mongo-perl-driver/devel/README.md

 This directory contains files primarily for test requiring cluster
 orchestration:

-* bringing clusters up with various configurations
+* bringing deployments up with various configurations

-* reconfiguring clusters during testing to test failover and other dynamic behaviors
+* reconfiguring deployments during testing to test failover and other dynamic behaviors

 Contents